freedomtowin/mit-research-coding-challenge-2017/README.md

 # MIT Research Team Technical Assessment (Lex Fridman's Team)

-The assessment was completed and passed in 2017.
-Unfortunately, the interview with the team did not lead to a role.
+This coding challenge was completed and passed in 2017.
+It involved reverse engineering a random number generator.
+Unfortunately, the interview with the team did not lead to a full-time role.

 # Problem Statement Overview